Skip to table of contents

 The comprehensive policy is found in the OUHSC Faculty Handbook.
 (Section 5.8)

-A comprehensive guide has been developed for students outlining safety and health practices and environmental protection procedures established on the OUHSC campus which includes how to obtain information about the products and chemicals they may be working with, methods to prevent injuries, chemical exposures, spills, and emergency procedures.
+A comprehensive guide has been developed for students outlining safety and health practices and environmental protection procedures established on the OU Health Sciences campus which includes how to obtain information about the products and chemicals they may be working with, methods to prevent injuries, chemical exposures, spills, and emergency procedures.

 Contact the Environmental Health and Safety Office (EHSO) at (405) 271-3000 or view the guide on the EHSO website.